207: Wild Rebels

 Though the use of “Not!” as a negating declarative is generally connected to the late-’80s/early-’90s Saturday Night Live sketch “Wayne’s World,” it can be traced even further back to SNL’s first season and a 1976 episode hosted by Madeline Kahn.
 In a slumber party sketch, the female cast members and Kahn played young girls talking about boys.
 Laraine Newman said, “Oh, yeah.
 Now I really wanna get married.
 Not!”
 Its usage dates further back, of course, but that’s the earliest appearance in popular culture I could find.

-“Wango Tango” is the title of a 1980 song by rock musician and right-wing loudmouth Ted Nugent.
+“Wango Tango” is the title of a 1980 song by rock musician and right-wing loudmouth Ted Nugent, which begins with a shouted “Alright!
+It’s ze-wango ze-tango!
+1-2-3-4!”
 The song was ranked seventh on Guitar World’s list of the “100 Worst Guitar Solos” and has been parodied thanks to its nearly incomprehensible lyrics.
 Wango Tango is also the name of an annual day-long concert produced by Los Angeles radio station KIIS-FM.

 We gotta find a way to sew up the copyright on those Hells Angels logos.
 These are going nowhere.